South Kesteven: History

 The new district was named South Kesteven referencing its position within Kesteven, one of the three historic parts of Lincolnshire.

+Under current local government reorganisation plans, all district councils in Lincolnshire, as well as the county council, will be abolished in 2028, with the district being combined with others and forming part of a Lincolnshire unitary authority.

 Governance

 South Kesteven District Council provides district-level services.
 County-level services are provided by Lincolnshire County Council.
 All of the district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since the 2023 election.
 Following that election, a coalition of some of the independent councillors with the Greens, Liberal Democrats and Labour formed to run the council.
-As at May 2025, all the positions on the council's cabinet are held by independent councillors.
+As at September 2026, all the positions on the council's cabinet are held by independent councillors.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: